yongjiajun/rPi-LED-Configurator/README.txt

-This was an assignment for my Unix/Linux System Administration and Programming class.
+This was an assignment on Bash/shell scripting for my Unix/Linux System Administration and Programming class.

 ---------------------------
 s3688090's Led_Konfigurator